jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 The next section presents the workflow model, system architecture and applications of the Eclipse Integrated Computational Environment.
-This model limits its scope to high-performance computing (HPC) and to the set of possible workflows that come from input generation and preprocessing (also called ``model setup''); job execution and monitoring; postprocessing, visualization and data analysis; data management; and customizing the software.
+This model limits its scope to high-performance computing (HPC) and to the set of possible workflows that come from creating input, executing jobs, analyzing results, managing data, and modifying code.
 However, as "limited" as ICE's model may be, it shows significant ability to interoperate with other workflow engines.
 This and other qualities of the system are why it is revisited later as a proposed platform for testing an interoperability